eWert-Online/OSnap/README.md

 _Keys marked with **\*** are required!_

-The smallest possoble test file would look like this:
+The smallest possible test file would look like this:

 ```json
 [